jacobgottesman/UltimateAnalyticsApp/README.md

 In order to successfully recreate the model, follow these steps.

+**important note:** as of January 2025 the AUDL API appears to be nonfunctional for at least some functions.
+To run the model, you can start at step 3 and use the files in the data folder.

 1. Ensure you have the needed libraries to all code
      - Install the AUDL API by running `pip install audl` in a notebook or in a terminal
      - It requires a version of pandas older than 2.0 to work